Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamics in the non-linear regime

-As layering is a secondary instability that acts on the initial semi-convection response, $\gamma$ must be calculated during the linear phase of a simulation; measuring the fluxes in the saturated post-layering state results in spurious trends in $\gamma(R_\rho)$ due to the different evolution of the layered compared to non-layered simulations.
-Figure~\ref{fig:gamma}(a) shows how $\overline{\gamma}$ varies as a function of $R_\rho$ across a transect of simulations.
-(While we show a time-average of $\gamma$, in principle this is not necessary because the temperature and composition perturbations grow linearly at the same rate.)
-As $R_\rho$ increases from $1$, $\overline{\gamma}$ decreases, reaching a minimum at $R_\rho\approx1.7$.
-Past this critical point, $\gamma$ increases almost linearly with $R_\rho$, becoming very close to the conductive limit $\overline{\gamma}\sim R_\rho/L$.
-This curve closely resembles that found in periodic box simulations by \citet{mirouh2012new}, and predicts layer formation for $R_\rho<R_{\rho,\text{layer}}\approx1.7$.
+As layering is a secondary instability that acts on the initial semi-convection response, $\gamma$ must be calculated immediately after the saturation of the initial instability; measuring the fluxes after the development of layers results in spurious trends in $\gamma(R_\rho)$ due to the different evolution of the layered compared to non-layered simulations.
+Figure~\ref{fig:gamma}(a) shows how $\overline{\gamma}$ (averaged over a short period just after the saturation of the initial instability) varies as a function of $R_\rho$ across a transect of simulations.
+As $R_\rho$ increases from $1$, $\overline{\gamma}$ decreases, reaching a minimum at $R_\rho\approx1.5$.
+Past this critical point, $\gamma$ increases almost linearly with $R_\rho$, becoming very close to the conductive limit $\overline{\gamma}\sim R_\rho/\Le$.
+This curve resembles that found in periodic box simulations by \citet{mirouh2012new} (although with quantitatively different values, likely due to the effect of rotation).
+Layer formation is predicted for $R_\rho<R_{\rho,\text{layer}}\approx1.5$.
 The colour of the points denotes the value of $\overline{\R}$, showing that as $R_\rho$ increases, the flow becomes weaker, and a significant drop-off in $\overline{\R}$ occurs past the limit of layering.
-Note that the two simulations with the largest values of $R_\rho$ are past the onset of rotating semi-convection $R_{\rho,\text{onset}}$ (i.e. are stable to both convection and semi-convection).
+Note that the two simulations with the largest values of $R_\rho$ are past the onset of rotating semi-convection $R_{\rho,\text{onset}}=\Rac/\RaTc(\Rac)\approx 3.17$ (i.e. are stable to both convection and semi-convection).
 In these simulations, mass transfer occurs only via conduction, so they lie exactly on the conductive limit.